ZacMillionaire/Nulah.HospitalHelper/readme.md

 	- A display name may simply be their display first name, and a display last name is not guaranteed to be non-null
 - Employees are assumed to have no publically visible Id, but will use an auto-incrementing int to maintain consistency in API calls
 	- Employee naming convention follows the same as Patients
+- Patient comments are related to patients, so will not have their own repository to manage them and are instead handled by the PatientManager
+- Test run length isn't a consideration, but due to reseeding the database for each test, test duration may be unreasonably long depending on processor
+	- Ideally I'd just be doing an in-memory mock of the repository but I decided to double dip on test data to speed up also creating the database and repositories

 ## Running